thekennysong/Carrot-API-and-Backbone/readme.md

 # carrot + backbone api test

-Kenny Song's Carrot API & Backbone test built in the carrot way : )
+Kenny Song's Carrot API & Backbone test built in the carrot way : ) Original files are in the gh-pages.
+Cheers!

 Setup
 -----